You are currently viewing The Best Erector Spinae Workout: Strengthen Your Lower Back

 Warm-Up

-Begin your workout with a dynamic warm-up to prepare your muscles and joints.
+Always begin your workout with a dynamic warm-up to prepare your muscles and joints.
+And I mean always.
+Stretching before a workout significantly reduces the chance of a lifting injury.
 This could include exercises like cat-cow stretches, bird-dogs, and light cardio to increase blood flow and reduce the risk of injury.

 Dynamic Warm-Up Movements: